Marcellus Shale and Alternative Energy Emergency Response Training

 Marcellus Shale Gas Well Activity by County Marcellus Shale Gas Well Locations by County

-developed by the National Association of State Fire Marshals.
+A resource with useful information on pipeline emergencies was developed by the National Association of State Fire Marshals.

 Westmoreland County Marcellus Shale Website

 The Westmoreland County Planning Department has developed a website on Marcellus Shale natural gas wells to provide information about drilling .

 Lycoming County Natural Gas Task Force

 The Lycoming County Natural Gas Task Force has developed decision trees (PDF) for the drilling and completion stages at a Marcellus Shale drilling site.
 These tools can be used by first responders to assist in the initial stages of a response to a drilling site.
 A glossary of common terminology (PDF) used at Marcellus Shale drilling sites is also included.